Beau Vallon, Seychelles

 Beau Vallon ([bo valɔ̃]) is a bay on the north western coast of Mahé in the Seychelles.
 Beau Vallon Beach is well-frequented and is possibly the most popular beach on the island.
 It is a base for diving and snorkelling due to its clear waters and coral reefs.
 Beau Vallon has several hotels and restaurants.
+There are multiple hotels and resorts on the beaches of Beau Vallon.